-Mr. Treadway.
+Mr. TREADWAY.
 And in what way were you led to believe that your organization would be consulted before legislation were proposed?

-General Reckord.
-Mr. Treadway, we at our could meeting held in Washington early in February invited the Attendey General to be present with us to talk upon the subject of fire-arms legislation, so that he would meet us, know who we were and whom we represented.
+General RECKORD.
+Mr. Treadway, we at our und meeting held in Washington early in February invited the Aturney General to be present with us to talk upon the subject of fire-arms legislation, so that be would meet us, know who we were and whom we represented.